PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 .. figure:: ../_static/img/002_exponential_contours.png
     :alt: Contour plot corresponding to the exponential fit.

-When looking at the :math:`1\sigma` contour it's slightly visible, that the contour is not perfectly elliptical.
+When looking at the :math:`1\sigma` contour it's slightly visible, that the profiles are not perfectly parabolic.
 But in this case the deformation is very small and is negligible.
-If a contour is not elliptical it is good practice to show the contour plot in addition to the uncertainties from the fit.
-This illustrates the correlation of the parameters.
+More information about **non linear** fits follows in :ref:`non-linear-fits`.

 kafe2go
 -------